'Congratulations with [your] 2210 km across Greenland! Major effort that was.'

 - Pen Hadow

 Alex is a world-record holding polar expedition leader and photographer.
-Only twenty-seven years old, he has spent over 315 days in the Arctic, 165 of them travelling unsupported and has crossed the second largest icecap on Earth four times.
+Only twenty-eight years old, he has spent over 315 days in the Arctic, 165 of them travelling unsupported and has crossed the second largest icecap on Earth four times.

 At a glance